 English and Arabic

-The diploma is seeking to make essential changes in leadership practices through including the best international practices in instructional leadership.
+The twenty-four credit hours, nine months diploma seeks to make essential changes in leadership practices through including the best international practices in instructional leadership.

-The program content is organized into four main topics that basically reflect the core of the program and align directly to the PELP Coherence framework and with the Leadership Standards and will be delivered through four modules:
+The program is offered in four main modules that reflect the core of the program and align directly to the MOE’s Standards.

-The purpose of this module is to provide school leaders with an understanding of the curriculum and assessment role in preparing students with the skills and understandings needed in today’s rapidly changing world.
+This module provides school leaders with an understanding of the curriculum and assessment role in preparing students with the skills and understandings needed in today’s rapidly changing world.
 The module will focus on effective instruction and assessment strategies and the leadership practices necessary to provide the structure and support teachers need to implement student-centered approaches.

 This module focuses on developing the knowledge and skills needed to evaluate and supervise instruction in schools.
 Upon completion of this course, school leaders will know and understand the elements of developmental supervision and evaluation.
 School leaders will learn to use that knowledge and demonstrate the skills necessary to evaluate and supervise teachers effectively and to provide constructive feedback to teachers, thereby improving teaching and learning.

-The purpose of this module is to give school leaders the opportunity to apply practices and processes for evaluating, establishing a sustaining and positive school climate to improve students’ achievement.
+This module gives school leaders the opportunity to apply practices and processes for evaluating, establishing a sustaining and positive school climate to improve students’ achievement.
 The school leader will recognize the necessity of developing a clear vision for education improvement around the instructional core and applying it when building a positive school culture.

 This module introduces school leaders to concepts and skills, which are fundamental to the successful administration of educational organizations.
 The overarching goal of the course is to provide pragmatic knowledge, which will give the participants an understanding and appreciation of the complexity of educational organizations.